 Are you ready to apply for your next internship or job?
 Review the links below to ensure you are prepared for the next opportunity around the corner.

-- Tips for developing a federal resume (required for federal internship and job applications)
+- Federal resume (required for some federal internship and job applications)

 - Five Benefits of Cover Letters, by Vault